MicrosoftDocs/dynamics365smb-docs/business-central/across-faq.md

 From the community home page, you can also find links to our blogs where you can also find tips and tricks.
 For more information, see [Dynamics 365 Business Central Blog](https://community.dynamics.com/business/b/financials) and [Dynamics 365 Business Central Support Blog](https://community.dynamics.com/business/b/dynamics365financialssupport).

 Finally, you can contact your [!INCLUDE[d365fin](includes/d365fin_md.md)] reselling partner.
 For more information, see the [How do I get technical support?](across-faq.md#how-do-i-get-technical-support-for-) section.

+## Why can't I find that capability in my [!INCLUDE[d365fin](includes/d365fin_md.md)]?
+Did you read about a new capability in the release notes or on our blog recently?
+In that case, your [!INCLUDE[d365fin](includes/d365fin_md.md)] might not have been upgraded to the latest version yet.
+If the capability is published as an extension in AppSource, then there is a delay between the extension being announced and its availability in AppSource.

+## Can I get training in [!INCLUDE[d365fin](includes/d365fin_md.md)]?
+Yes, you can.
+But currently, you have to ask your reselling partner.
+If you don't know who that is, find a Business Central partner on the [I'm looking for a solution provider](https://go.microsoft.com/fwlink/?linkid=2038145) page.

+If you have access to Microsoft CustomerSource, you can get access to the Imagine Academy site with  eLearning material.
+For more information on how to get access, see the [Microsoft Dynamics 365 training](/dynamics365/get-started/training/index#dynamics-365-customers) page.

+## How do I get technical support for [!INCLUDE[d365fin](includes/d365fin_md.md)]?

+[!INCLUDE[d365fin](includes/d365fin_md.md)] is sold through partners, and you should contact your reselling partner to get help with technical problems.
+If your [!INCLUDE[d365fin](includes/d365fin_md.md)] partner then cannot resolve the problem, they will raise a support ticket with Microsoft.

+If you have signed up for a trial and have not yet purchased [!INCLUDE[d365fin](includes/d365fin_md.md)], you do not have a reselling partner, and you cannot contact the Microsoft support team.

+You can find a Business Central partner on the [I'm looking for a solution provider](https://go.microsoft.com/fwlink/?linkid=2038145) page.

+## Why does Help describe functionality that I cannot access?
+If your Experience setting on the **Company Information** page is set to **Essential**, then UI elements for the Manufacturing and Service Management features are not visible to you because they require the **Premium** experience.
+A text note is inserted in high-level help topics for these feature areas.
+For more information, see [Changing Which Features are Displayed](ui-experiences.md).

 ## What email address can I use with [!INCLUDE[d365fin](includes/d365fin_md.md)]?
 [!INCLUDE[d365fin](includes/d365fin_md.md)] requires that you use a work, or school, email address to sign up. [!INCLUDE[d365fin](includes/d365fin_md.md)] does not support email addresses provided by consumer email services or telecommunication providers.
 This includes outlook.com, hotmail.com, gmail.com, and others.